iyasinn/evidentia/README.md

 - lose track of what has already been collected
 - rebuild the same dataset every time a question changes

-MetaResearch starts by fixing the ingestion layer.
+Evidentia starts by fixing the ingestion layer.

 Right now it gives you a clean PubMed connector that can: